joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/21/movies/megalopolis-trailer-fake-quotes.html

 **On the bubble: Jalen Graham and other 49ers face final chance to earn their spot**\
-`One of the hardest positions to winnow down this year might be cornerback where eight players are vying for perhaps five roster spots.`\
+`One of the hardest positions to winnow down this year might be cornerback, where eight players are vying for perhaps five roster spots.`\
 https://nytimes.com/athletic/5715522/2024/08/21/49ers-roster-bubble-jalen-graham/

 **Transcript: Ezra Klein on Barack Obama and Michelle Obama’s Convention Speeches**\